akashacms/akashacms-website/documents/configuration/ab-plugins.html.md

 A plugin can override behavior (functions) or templates (layouts, or partials) defined by a plugin farther down the list.
 In this plugin config, we've placed `akashacms-theme-bootstrap` first because some of its partials override partials defined in other plugins.
 Those partials have bootstrap-specific markup and should make a site look better.

 The general rule is a plugin overrides things defined in plugins further down this list.
 We'll see in a minute how this is done.

+One effect is that `akashacms-base` is designed to be the last plugin on the list, so that other plugins can override it.

 # Coding a plugin